 It is the opinion of Burns & McDonnell that the design, construction, operation and maintenance of the City's electric transmission and distribution system and the associated facilities are consistent with current generally accepted electric utility standards.
-In completing Annual Engineering Consultant's Reports over the past several years, Burns & McDonnell has observed that the City has done a good job of making appropriate system upgrades and improvements.
+In completing Annual Engineering Consultant's Reports over the past several years, Burns & McDonnell has observed that the City has made appropriate system upgrades and improvements.
 The City and the Electric Division are proactive in preventative maintenance and expansion of the Electric System before problems arise.